Coddiction-101/AiDump/Padhle.md

 Cloud computing is the delivery of Computing Services Including - Storage, Servers, Software, Database, Networking, Analytics and Intelligence.
 Over the internet (The Cloud) To offer the faster Innovation, flexible resources, economies of scale.

-Imagine, You need electricity, You dont build own power plant, You pay the utility company for exatcly what you use, when you need.
-Cloud Computing works on the exactly same principal.
+Imagine, you need electricity, So you don't build your own power plant, you pay a utility company exactly for what you use, when you need.
+Cloud Computing exactly works on the same principal.
+Instead of owning a servers, data centers, and entire infrastructure needed to run a software, you rented it from the provider, which already build a massive globally distributed intfrastructure you access it through the internet.